 - They develop learned helplessness.

 - They become emotionally unstable, and blame themselves.
-They believe that their spouse became abusive because of them.
+They believe that their spouse became abusive because of them, leading to degradation of self.

 - They have sleep-related problems.